m-dobler/sobot-rimulator/readme.md

 ![Screenshot](documentation/GUI.png)

-This project is an extension of the [sobot rimulator](https://github.com/nmccrea/sobot-rimulator) developed by Nick McCrea which allows the simulation of a mobile robot in a map of obstacles that must be avoided.
+This project is an extension of the [sobot rimulator](https://github.com/nmccrea/sobot-rimulator) developed by Nick McCrea which allows the simulation of a mobile robot in a 2-dimensional map of obstacles.

-This extension includes the integration of the EKFSLAM and FastSLAM algorithms to perform an estimation of the current robot state and its surrounding environment based on its previous motion commands and proximity sensor readings.
+## Main features

+- Simulation of a mobile robot using proximity sensors to avoid obstacles
+- Estimation of the robot pose and obstacle locations using the EKF SLAM or FastSLAM algorithms
+- Concurrent evaluation of estimation accuracies
+- Reproducible experiments by saving and loading maps
+- Simulation controllable by a variety of parameters, further described [here](#Configuration)

+This project could serve as an accessible introduction to robot programming and enable further research of simple robotics algorithms.
+For example, possible extensions to this simulator could be the estimation of a robots traversed path or an improvement of its navigation by using the map estimations of the SLAM system.

 ## Setup